-The Society's Constitutional Law Sub-committee welcomes the opportunity to consider and respond to the House of Lords Constitution Committee European Union (Withdrawal) bill inquiry.
+The Society's Constitutional Law Sub-committee welcomes the opportunity to consider and respond to the European Union (Withdrawal) bill.
+The Sub-committee has the following evidence to submit to the Scottish Parliament's Finance and Constitution Committee.

 General Comment